University Research Committee (URC)

 Deadlines: August 20, November 15, and February 15

 Purpose of Program

-To support significant scholarly and creative research projects, particularly in the School of Business, Colleges of Architecture and Planning, Education, Fine Arts, Health, Humanities, Law, Social and Behavioral Science, and the Graduate School of Social Work, where extramural funding is difficult to obtain.
+To support significant scholarly and creative research projects, particularly in the School of Business, Colleges of Architecture and Planning, Education, Fine Arts, Health, Humanities, Law, Social and Behavioral Science, and Social Work, where extramural funding is difficult to obtain.
 In the Colleges of Engineering, Medicine, Mines and Earth Sciences, Nursing, Pharmacy, and Science strong preference will be give to junior faculty who have not yet achieved tenure.

 Instructions to Applicants

 - Faculty are eligible to apply for modest grants for a specific scholarly or creative research project if they hold at least a .50 FTE appointment (http://www.admin.utah.edu/ppmanual/9/9-2.html).